kmsholcomb/docs-rackspace/doc/style-guide/m-z-style-guidelines.rst

 Exclamation points
 ------------------

 Avoid using exclamation points.
-For more information, see `Use interjections with care <../basic-writing-guidelines.html#use-interjections-with-care>`__.
+For more information, see :ref:`use-interjections-with-care`.

 Hyphens
 -------